Azithromycin (no longer available)

-Azithromycin is no longer recommended as the first-line treatment for chlamydia.
-Studies have shown increasing bacterial resistance to Azithromycin, so it has become less effective at treating chlamydia.
-As a result the British Association for Sexual Health and HIV released new guidelines saying that only doxycycline is recommended as the first-line treatment-of-choice for chlamydia infections.
+The British Association for Sexual Health and HIV have released new guidelines stating that only doxycycline is recommended as the first-line treatment-of-choice for chlamydia infections.
 You can request doxycycline through ZAVA.

 Azithromycin is an antibiotic from the “macrolides” group.

 Azithromycin is used to treat a lot of different bacterial infections such as chest, throat and nose infections (such as bronchitis, tonsillitis and pneumonia), ear infections and skin or soft tissue infections (such as abscesses).